Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Emergence

-[Tencent Cataract](–) invented the affinity when creating xis form for the Supxerique.
+[Tencent Cataract](–) invented the affinity when creating xis aspect for the Supxerique.

 <br>